rsksmart/rootstock-integration-tests/container-action/README.md

 No matter if it's a tag, a branch or a specific commit.

 ## Inputs
 By default, all the inputs are pointed to the `master/main` branch of the repositories.
-But, ideally, we will adapt the action to receive the branches  received to be the one in a branch or tag that we want to test.
+But, ideally, the action step should receive the branches, commit or tag that should be tested by the pipeline execution.
+If we want to test a specific tag from `powpeg-node`, the input parameter `powpeg-node-branch` should  be the tag number `6.4.0.0-rc` for example.

 ### `rskj-branch`